Pitch Perfect 2: Plot

-In 2015, three years after winning their first championship, the Barden Bellas are now led by senior Beca Mitchell and three-time super senior Chloe Beale.
-The Bellas have been the ICCA National champions for three consecutive years.
-However, a national scandal (dubbed "Muffgate") erupts when Patricia "Fat Amy" Hobart accidentally rips her pants in front of U.S. President Barack Obama during his birthday performance at the Kennedy Center, exposing her genitalia due to her lack of underwear.
-The incident leads to the Bellas' suspension from the ICCAs.
+In 2015, The Barden Bellas have been the ICCA National champions for three consecutive years and are now led by senior Beca Mitchell and three-time super senior Chloe Beale.

+A national scandal (dubbed "Muffgate") erupts when Patricia "Fat Amy" Hobart accidentally rips her pants in front of U.S. President Barack Obama during his birthday performance at the Kennedy Center, exposing her genitalia and leading to the Bellas' suspension from the ICCAs.

-However, they are not stripped of their competitive titles, leading Beca to make a deal that they can be reinstated should they win the A Cappella World Championship.
-Freshman Emily Junk begins her college career, hoping to follow in the footsteps of her mother, Katherine, by becoming a Bella.
-At orientation, she watches an A Cappella performance by the Treblemakers, now led by Beca's boyfriend Jesse Swanson.
-Jesse' best friend, Benjamin "Benji" Applebaum, develops a crush on Emily at first sight.
-The Bellas learn that Das Sound Machine (DSM), a German powerhouse group, has replaced them on their victory tour and is the favorite to win the Worlds.
-Additionally, Beca has started an internship at recording studio Residual Heat, something only Jesse knows (and Fat Amy later discovers).
+Beca makes a deal that they can be reinstated should they win the A Cappella World Championship.
+Freshman Emily Junk hopes to follow in the footsteps of her mother, Katherine, by becoming a Bella.
+She watches an a cappella performance by the Treblemakers, now led by Beca's boyfriend Jesse Swanson.
+Jesse's friend Benjamin "Benji" Applebaum, develops a crush on Emily.

+The Bellas learn that German powerhouse group Das Sound Machine (DSM) has replaced them on their victory tour and is favorite to win the Worlds.
+Beca has secretly started an internship at recording studio Residual Heat, which only Jesse knows (and Fat Amy later discovers).

-As the Bellas' suspension means they cannot hold auditions, Emily goes directly to their sorority house.
-She sings her unfinished song "Flashlight," impressing them; they decide she can join, as since she came of her own accord, they technically aren't breaking any rules.
-The Bellas meet DSM when the latter performs at a car show; the group, led by intimidating duo Pieter Krämer and Kommissar, takes delight in mocking the Bellas.
-Later, both groups are invited to an exclusive riff-off; also in attendance are the Treblemakers, the Tone Hangers (a group composed of former Treblemakers, including previous leader Bumper Allen, with whom Amy is in a no-strings-attached relationship), and the Green Bay Packers.
+As the Bellas' suspension means they cannot hold auditions, Emily goes directly to their sorority house and sings her unfinished song "Flashlight".
+They decide she can join; since she came of her own accord, they technically aren't breaking any rules.

+The Bellas meet DSM when the latter performs at a car show.
+DSM leaders Pieter Krämer and Kommissar mock the Bellas.
+Both groups are invited to a riff-off with the Treblemakers, the Tone Hangers (composed of former Treblemakers, including previous leader Bumper Allen, with whom Amy is in a casual relationship), and the Green Bay Packers.